therealexpertai/nlapi-python/README.md

 ###  Part of Speech
-We also looked at the part-of-speech information assigned to each token
+We also looked at the part-of-speech information assigned to each token; PoS values are from the [Universal Dependencies](https://universaldependencies.org/) framework

 ```python